ahnan4arch/op-docs/Open Peer - Protocol Specification.md

       * proof - if `passphrase` is used, this field provides proof the correct decoding key is used to decrypt the stream
     * Algorithms - preference ordered set of algorithms supported by the client; once an algorithm is marked as supported it cannot be removed from subsequent "0" package updates.
     * List of keys, with each key containing:
+      * key disposition - "update" or "remove" - "update" adds or replaces an existing key and "remove" causes an existing key to become purged
       * key index - this corresponds to the algorithm selection index of which key to use in any subsequent decryption
       * algorithm - the algorithm to use when decrypting payloads using this key index
       * algorithm input data - each algorithm requires its own set of keying information required for decryption, which is contained here.
 All sensitive data is encrypted using the public key of the remote party